petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/batch-client-extensions.md

 type: batch
 ```

 You can export any type of data supported by the [batch engine framework](../../headless-delivery/consuming-apis/batch-engine-api-basics-exporting-data.md) from your Liferay instance, including [object definitions](../objects/creating-and-managing-objects.md) and [workflow definitions](../../process-automation/workflow/introduction-to-workflow.md).
-When exporting, choose the JSONT file format.
+When exporting, choose the JSON file format.
 Once the `*.batch-engine-data.json` file is added to a [batch client extension](./batch-client-extensions/batch-yaml-configuration-reference.md), deploy the [built archive](./packaging-client-extensions.md) to Liferay Experience Cloud or self-hosted Liferay instances.

 ## Related Topics